 Granted, the proposal does have its place.
 And when you do need to send one, make sure it’s impeccable.

 But don’t forget to follow up.
-Keep hitting on those pain points – learn to close the sale on the phone or in person.
+Keep hitting on those pain points if you want to increase the number of deals you make – learn to close the sale on the phone or in person.
 Or at least make sure your staff knows how to and you’ll get more sales quickly.

 The proposal stage, when done right, can hit skip on the next few steps and move straight to the close.